mxio07/sonderly/README.md

 ## 📄 License

-[Choose a license — e.g. MIT — see note below]
+This project is licensed under the MIT License — see the LICENSE file for details.

 ---